-Last month, a major court decision in Kansas has offered a major opportunity for EpiPen consumers.
+Last month, a major court decision in Kansas has offered an opportunity for EpiPen consumers.
 US District Judge Daniel Crabtree decided to allow a lawsuit over EpiPen price hikes brought about by pharmaceutical giants Mylan NV and Pfizer.

 According to KCUR.com–the National Public Radio affiliate in Kansas–Mylan NV gained the right to distribute the EpiPen in 2007, utilizing Pfizer as an exclusive supplier.
 Since then, EpiPen prices have shot up from around $100 in 2007 to an all-time high of around $600 in 2016.
 Meanwhile, KUCR.com reports that the cost of the EpiPen’s dose of epinephrine has remained at about $1.